keras-team/keras-io/guides/md/keras_tuner/getting_started.md

 objective.
 Here, we use mean squared error (MSE) as an example.
 First, we implement the MSE metric by subclassing `keras.metrics.Metric`.
 Remember to give a name to your metric using the `name` argument of `super().__init__()`, which will be used later.
-Note: MSE is actully a build-in metric, which can be imported with `keras.metrics.MeanSquaredError`.
+Note: MSE is actually a build-in metric, which can be imported with `keras.metrics.MeanSquaredError`.
 This is just an example to show how to use a custom metric as the hyperparameter search objective.